Dangers of indoor tanning

 Indoor Tanning is Out®

 The World Health Organization has declared indoor tanning devices to be cancer-causing agents that are in the same category as tobacco.
-Studies have found a 59% increase in the risk of melanoma in those who have been exposed to UV radiation from indoor tanning.
+Studies have found that indoor tanning can increase users' risk of developing squamous cell carcinoma by 58% and basal cell carcinoma by 24%.

 To date, more than 40 states restrict access to indoor tanning equipment either through banning their use by minors or requiring parental consent.
 The American Academy of Dermatology Association (AADA) opposes indoor tanning and supports a ban on the production and sale of indoor tanning equipment for non-medical purposes.
 If you want to look tan, consider using a self-tanning product, but continue to use sunscreen with it.